SovereignCloudStack/cluster-gen/README.md

 #### Helm

-Inside `charts/` you can find a minimal chart to deploy on Kubernetes with a Service and Ingress
+Inside `charts/` you can find a minimal chart to deploy Cluster Gen on Kubernetes with a Service and an Ingress.

 ### Release